Doctor SpinThe PR BlogPersuasion & InfluencePersuasion Definition, Meaning, and Ethics

 • Corporate social responsibility (CSR).
 The campaign established Dove as a socially responsible brand that cares about its customers’ well-being, enhancing its credibility and trustworthiness.

 • Smart minority.
-The campaign presented a persuasive argument for redefining beauty, which challenged the status quo and encouraged the audience to view beauty in a new light.
+The campaign presented a persuasive argument for redefining beauty, challenging the status quo and encouraging the audience to view beauty in a new light.

 Another notable example is the “Share a Coke” campaign by Coca-Cola.